Loading

 The ad tells the story of how Cooper's Treats created high-quality products with a single question in mind: what would you want your dogs to say to you after they eat the treats you give them?
 That hooks the reader, and the ad then talks more about the company's backstory and what's in the treats themselves.

-8. Keep it simple
+10. Keep it simple

 If your product is heavily visual and the image speaks for itself, keep the accompanying text as simple as possible.
 But remember, simple doesn't mean phoning it in.
-It means choosing your words wisely to keep it concise while still speaking to your audience.
+It means choosing your words wisely to keep things concise while still speaking to your audience.

 In the example below, Thursday Boot Company has an image-heavy ad showing multiple products.
 They use the text "Comfortable, Versatile, & Durable" with two emoji at the end.
 With just three words, they address some of the biggest concerns people have when purchasing, aside from the look of boots (which the image takes care of).